-I have put together this travel guide with my pick of 4 Must-See Valladolid Cenotes including where to find them, how much they cost and what to expect.
+I have put together this travel guide with my pick of 4 Must-See Cenotes in Valladolid including where to find them, how much they cost, and what to expect when you arrive!

 WHERE IS VALLADOLID & HOW TO GET THERE

-Below is a quick overview of 4 Epic Cenotes Valladolid that you will find in this guide:
+See below for a quick overview of 4 Epic Valladolid Cenotes that you will find in this post:

 BEST CENOTE VALLADOLID TOURS

-Without further ado, here is my complete guide of 4 Epic Cenotes In Valladolid with all the visiting info you need to know before you go plus lots of photos to go with!
+Without further ado, here is my complete guide to 4 Epic Cenotes In Valladolid with all the visiting info you need to know before you go plus lots of photos to go with!

 IK KIL CENOTE